 Artist’s house Casa Pantrovà

-On January 2005, the Commune of Carona bought the house and put it at the disposal of the Association Casa Pantrovà.
-The aim of the association is to maintain the memory of the founding owners of Casa Pantrovà in accordance with their last wish by placing the house at the disposal of cultural creators, artists and cultural institutions for working sojourns.
+Since January 2005, when the Commune of Carona bought the house, it has been at the disposal of the Association Casa Pantrovà.
+The aim of the association is to maintain the memory of the founding owners of Casa Pantrovà – in accordance with their last wish – by placing the house at the disposal of cultural creators, artists and cultural institutions for working sojourns.